cvxgrp/proximal/README.md

 The other Matlab functions work similarly; just use `help` in Matlab.

 For a C example, see the file `example.c` in the C source directory.

+## Proximal operators

+The Matlab functions include the following examples:

+* Projection onto an affine set
+* Projection onto a box
+* Projection onto the consensus set (*i.e.*, averaging)
+* Projection onto the exponential cone
+* Projection onto the nonnegative orthant
+* Projection onto the second-order cone
+* Projection onto the semidefinite cone
+* Proximal operator of a generic function (via CVX)
+* Proximal operator of the *l1* norm
+* Proximal operator of the max function
+* Proximal operator of a quadratic function
+* Proximal operator of a generic scalar function (vectorized)
+* Proximal operator of an orthogonally invariant matrix function
+* Precomposition of a proximal operator

 ## Authors